 FNFA is subject to interest rate risk with respect to its short-term indebtedness, which bears interest at variable rates.
 FNFA monitors interest rate risk on short-term indebtedness and negotiates interest rates on interim financing loans to members in relation to these rates.

-FNFA periodically enters into derivative financial instruments (note 11) to manage certain interest rate exposure.
+FNFA periodically enters into derivative financial instruments and structured deposit note arrangements (note 11) to manage certain interest rate exposure.